magicsunday/webtrees-descendants-chart/README.md

 is capable to display up to 25 descendants generations of an individual.

 ![descendants-chart-5-generations](assets/descendants-chart-6-generations.png)
-*Fig. 2: A six generations descendants chart (drawn left to right)*
+*Fig. 1: A six generations descendants chart (drawn top to bottom)*

 **Caution: If you are rendering a lot of generations it may take a while and even slow down your system.**